stevewedig/blog/README.md

 #### Features explained via blog posts

-Pending posts have code that is in use, but it will take a while to get all this published...

 * [Value Objects in Java & Python](http://stevewedig.com/2014/07/31/value-objects-in-java-and-python/)
 * Pending: Typesafe Heterogenous Containers in Java
 * Pending: Directed-Acyclic Graphs (DAGs) in Java